The Dalsgaard Group study mutualistic plant-animal interactions across islands and macroecological scales.

-The Centre for Macroecology, Evolution and Climate focuses on the fundamental evolutionary and ecological principles and processes that generate and maintain biodiversity on Earth.
+The Section studies the fundamental evolutionary and ecological principles and processes that generate and maintain biodiversity on Earth.
 We study past, present and future patterns in biological diversity, its distribution, the interactions among species and their future fate under global change of climate.